 The Chart of the types of Maad Lazem

-Madd Lazem Kalimee Muthaqqal occurs when the Madd letter is followed by a Mushaddad letter (Letter with Shaddah).
+Madd Lazem Kalimee Muthaqqal occurs when a Madd letter is followed by a Mushaddad letter, a letter with Shaddah (doubling).
+In this case, the reader must prolong the Madd letter for a duration of 6 beats.

 Examples of Madd Lazem Kalimee Muthaqqal:

-Madd Lazem Kalimee Mukhafaf occurs when the Madd letter is followed by a sakin letter, which is present in the same word, the reader must prolong the Madd letter for 6 beats.
+Madd Lazem Kalimee Mukhafaf occurs when a Madd letter is followed by a sakin (non-vowel) letter within the same word.
+In this case, the reader must prolong the Madd letter for 6 beats.

 Example of Madd Lazem Kalimee Mukhafaf: